sworks692/CloneMC-entirely-in-Pure-C/README.md

 If any code in the program wants to be added or edited, it can be done through the project2finalalpha.c which contains over 15000 lines of code.
 Ctrl+F can help find code lines on Visual Studio Code related to wanted functions or worlds like editing textures.
 AI tools can also help significanlty understand and even add new code/functions like adding ridable boats for example in the C program.

-To compile the .c file after desired edits are finished, install Open Watcom C/C++ compiler, then in command prompt run cd C:\Watcom, then run owsetenv.bat, and then run  "wcl386 project2finalalpha.c -fe=testing100.exe -lr=nt_win -l=win"  testing100 is the name of the desired exe file
+To compile the .c file after desired edits are finished, install Open Watcom C/C++ compiler, then in command prompt run cd C:\Watcom, and then cd binnt64, then run owsetenv.bat, and then run  "wcl386 project2finalalpha.c -fe=testing100.exe -lr=nt_win -l=win"  testing100 is the name of the desired exe file

 Heavy inspiration taken from ClassiCube